hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 ### Source Code

-Now, that we can created a connection and received the `BCDB` implementation, we can open a database session by calling the `Session()` method.
+Now, once we created the Orion connection and received the `BCDB` object instance, we can open a database session by calling the `Session()` method.
+The `Session` object authenticates the database user against the database server.
-The following function opens a database session for a given connection.
+The following function opens a database session for an already existing database connection.
 ```go
 func openSession(db bcdb.BCDB, userID string) (bcdb.DBSession, error) {
 	sessionConf := &config.SessionConfig{